Montana Drone Laws

 Not Required

-Montana does not require state-level drone registration.
-Federal FAA registration is required for all drones over 250 grams ($5 for 3-year registration).
+Montana does not require separate state drone registration.
+Federal FAA registration is required for all drones over 250 grams ($5 for 3 years).
+Drones under 250 grams used recreationally are exempt from FAA registration but must comply with all Montana state laws, including SB 493 trespass restrictions.

-Commercial use permits required for state parks and Missoula city parks.
-No centralized permit application; each park manager and municipality manages permits independently.
-Commercial filming on state-managed lands requires a separate film permit through the Montana Department of Commerce Film Office.
+Commercial use permits or special use permits are required to operate drones in Montana state parks.
+Each park manager independently determines whether to grant permission; there is no centralized application process.
+Commercial filming on state-managed lands also requires a separate film permit from the Montana Department of Commerce Film Office.

 Applicable Federal Regulations